treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/logging.md

 * tDebug()
 * tTrace()

-Arguments that can be passed are the same as the printf-format of format string and a variable number.
-For example, like this.
+Arguments that can be passed here are the same as the printf-format of format string and a variable number.
+For example, like this:

 ```c++
 tError("Invalid Parameter : value : %d", value);
 ```

-Then, the following log will be output to the *log/app.log* file.
+Then, the following log will be output to the *log/app.log* file:

 ```
  2011-04-01 21:06:04 ERROR [12345678] Invalid Parameter : value : -1